TantiHenditasari/Final-Project-Data-Analyst-MySkill-e-commerce/README.md

 - Continuously stay updated with market trends and consumer preferences to boost sales in the 'Others' and 'Books' categories

 #### Answer No 4
+Insights: In 2022, the most popular payment methods were Cash on Delivery (COD), PayAxis, Customer Credit, EasyPay, and Jazzwallet.
+COD emerged as the primary choice for customers, for over 1,800 transactions

+Recommendations:
+- Enhance logistical reliability to further support the Cash on Delivery (COD) method, thereby improving performance and service quality, and solidifying it as a core strength of the company
+- Increase the promotion of alternative payment methods, especially digital options, by offering various incentives.
+Digital methods provide advantages such as enhanced security and operational efficiency, which are not inherent in COD
+- Conduct further research into the challenges or drawbacks associated with other payment methods to gain a deeper understanding of their lower adoption rates

 #### Answer No 5
+Insights:
+- Samsung dominates with a transaction value of 588,764,062, slightly surpassing Apple's sales of 444,855,280, which holds the second position
+- There is a significant transaction value gap between Samsung and Apple compared to the other three brands
+- Sony, Huawei, and Lenovo compete closely with nearly equivalent transaction values."

+Recommendations:
+- Prioritize inventory and promotional efforts for Samsung and Apple products, as they consistently demonstrate sales dominance with the highest transaction values
+- Evaluate the sales strategies for the other three brands (Sony, Huawei, and Lenovo) to identify areas for improvement
+- Develop distinct marketing strategies for Sony, Huawei, and Lenovo, given their similar transaction values, to enhance each brand's competitiveness
+- Continuously stay updated with technological advancements and product trends to align with market demands, particularly focusing on features of top-selling products

 ### 2. Data Analysis using Pyhton